microsoft/unilm/textdiffuser-2/README.md

 ```

 ## :joystick:	Demo
 TextDiffuser-2 has been deployed on [Hugging Face](https://huggingface.co/spaces/JingyeChen22/TextDiffuser-2).
 Welcome to play with it!
+You can also run ```python gradio_demo.py``` to use the demo locally.

 <img src="assets/readme_images/demo.jpg" width="100%">